phaphuang/lect-tensorflow-keras/README.md

-This repository is for Research Methodology "Tensorflow session".
+This repository is for ICDI Research Methodology "Tensorflow" session.